mars-sim/mars-sim/setup.md

 B. Headless Mode

-To load the default saved sim without the graphic interface, type :
+To load the default saved sim without the graphic interface, note the console will still be displayed, type :

-> java -jar mars-sim-[$VERSION].jar 3 headless load
+> java -jar mars-sim-[$VERSION].jar -nogui -load

 Note 1: the order of the arguments is not important.